6 Important Sleep Differences Between Men & Women

 Both sexes do, but not in the same ways.
 Research by scientists at Huazhong University of Science and Technology, Wuhan, China, looked at men who worked night shifts for 20 years.
 Data suggested a 27% increase in their risk of cancer.

 For those couples looking to start or grow their family, poor sleep might derail those plans.
-Getting too much or too little sleep decrease a male partner’s chance of pregnancy by as much as 42%, according to data from the American Society for Reproductive Medicine.
+Getting too much or too little sleep decreases a male partner’s chance of pregnancy by as much as 42%, according to data from the American Society for Reproductive Medicine.
 Guys should get eight hours per night to boost fertility.

 Getting less than eight hours of sleep elevated women’s risk for heart problems.
-Research has showed higher levels of C-reactive protein, a predictor of future cardiovascular death.
+Research has shown higher levels of C-reactive protein, a predictor of future cardiovascular death.
 Men were affected, too, but at a significantly lower rate.

 But when it comes to which sex functions better with a shortage of rest, the nod goes to the ladies, according to a study by the American Academy of Sleep Medicine.

 Rest well & wake up ready to go!

 Better sleep gives rise to better mornings, bringing your goals into focus and dreams within reach.
 Hungry for more sleep info?
 Dig into these posts: